 Testicular Sperm Extraction (TESE) is a procedure where rare sperm are recovered from the testes of men who cannot produce sperm by ejaculation due to clinical infertility.
 TESE is used for men with both obstructive and non-obstructive azoospermia.
 These men have no sperm in their ejaculate because either there is a blockage in the route between the site of sperm production (the testes) and ejaculation, or because there is a partial or complete failure in sperm production in the testes.

-Interested in learning more about preserving your fertility?
+Interested in learning more about fertility options for men with cancer?
 Contact The Fertility Preservation in Pittsburgh today.